josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/✨_Glimmer_Is_Taxable_And_Other_Big_Drums/🏛️_Chaps_Be_Serious/🌹_for_the_serious_red_chaps.md

 ---

 ## 🏮 Footer
-*🟥 Labour as the Alternative to Revolution* is a living node of the Polaris Protocol.
+*🌹 For The Serious Red Chaps: Labour as Alternative to Revolution* is a living node of the Polaris Protocol.
 It contributes to the **Big Picture Protocols** cluster through deep structural analysis of political roles and constitutional function.

 > 📡 Cross-references: